 Most parents expecting a child simply want their child to be born healthy.
-However, this wish may not be the case for some parents in Portland and elsewhere whose child suffers a preventable birth injury due to an incident at the time of birth than can be termed as medical malpractice.
+However, this wish may not be the case for some parents in Lake Oswego and elsewhere whose child suffers a preventable birth injury due to an incident at the time of birth than can be termed as medical malpractice.
 One of the most serious birth injuries that many people may be aware of is cerebral palsy.

 What is cerebral palsy?